C#ASP.NET CoreOptions Pattern

 .ValidateOnStart();

-The Options Pattern in ASP.NET Core provides a powerful way to manage application settings.
-By binding configuration to strongly typed classes, you can create clean, maintainable, and testable code.
 This pattern not only enhances the organization of your configuration but also leverages the benefits of dependency injection and validation, making your application more robust and easier to work with.